What do adults want in piano lessons?

 Sign up for the Musicarta News - regular encouragement to learn and progress!

 The Pyramids Variations is a living thing!
-Fresh, vibrant Pyramids Variations material is constantly finding its way onto the site - and into updates available to Pyramids Variations purchasers.
-Notice the invitation to subscribe to the Musicarta RSS feed above - the painless way to keep up to date.
+New Pyramids Variations material is constantly finding its way onto the site and into updates sent direct to Pyramids Variations purchasers.

 What do adults look for in piano lessons?
 Some thoughts on adult piano re-starters and continuers, and “going back to piano lessons.”

-How many times have the heartfelt words “I wish I’d never given up the piano!” been uttered?
+How many times have the heartfelt words “I wish I’d never given up learning the piano!”?
 Sadly, too many …!

 Youngsters stop taking lessons for a variety of reasons, some good and some bad, but many, later in life, wish they hadn’t stopped and could now ‘just sit down and play.’
 As adults, they sometimes come back to the keyboard determined to revive half-forgotten skills and continue their musical journey.
 The special character of their renewed commitment and needs deserves both recognition and a matching response in terms of teaching material and method.